aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 ### Review
 In this lab, you have completed the following:
-- Prepare for Azure Active Directory (Azure AD)-based Conditional Access for Azure Virtual Desktop
+- Prepare for  Microsoft Entra ID ( Microsoft Entra ID)-based Conditional Access for Azure Virtual Desktop
-- Implement Azure AD-based Conditional Access for Azure Virtual Desktop
+- Implement  Microsoft Entra ID-based Conditional Access for Azure Virtual Desktop

 ## You have successfully completed the lab